To use...

 All favorite places get stored in one drop down list:-( Yes, you can manually

-When you find a new link it can not be put into the new folder but instead
+When you find a new link, it can’t be put into the new folder.
+Instead it

 gets thrown into the main drop down list where you have to manually move